seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 <h3 id="experiment"> Running a Seldonian Experiment </h3>

 <p>
 Seldonian Experiments are a way to thoroughly evaluate the performance and safety of Seldonian algorithms, beyond what can be achieved with a single run of the engine.
-A Seldonian Experiment runs a Seldonian algorithm many times using variable amounts of input data and creates three plots: 1) Performance, 2) Solution rate, and 3) Failure rate as a function of the amount of data used.
+A Seldonian Experiment runs a Seldonian algorithm many times using variable amounts of input data and creates three plots: 1) Performance, 2) Probability of solution, and 3) Probability that the solution violates the constraint as a function of the amount of data used.
 The <a href="https://seldonian-toolkit.github.io/Experiments"> Seldonian Experiments library</a> was designed to help implement Seldonian Experiments.
 We recommend reading the <a href="https://seldonian-toolkit.github.io/Experiments/build/html/overview.html">Experiments overview</a> before continuing here.
 If you have not already installed the Experiments library, follow the instructions <a href="{{ "/tutorials/install_toolkit_tutorial/" | relative_url}}">here</a> to do so.
 </p>

-<p> To calculate performance and failure rate for any given experimental trial, we need a ground truth dataset.
+<p> To calculate performance and the probability that the solution violates the constraint for any given experimental trial, we need a ground truth dataset.
 To approximate ground truth, we bootstrap resample from our original dataset and assume that the bootstrap data distribution is the ground truth distribution.
 While this does not tell you what the performance rate or failure rate will be on your actual problem, it does give a reasonable estimate.
 </p>

 <p>